Foundation Backs Record Number of Players for 2026 Season

 Chair, Tennis Ireland

-Ronan is CEO of Cantor Fitzgerald Ireland and brings extensive financial services and non-executive experience to his role as Chair of the Tennis Ireland Board.
+Ronan is former CEO of Cantor Fitzgerald Ireland and brings extensive financial services and experience to his role as Chair of the Tennis Ireland Board.
 His career spans asset management, senior management, and M&A, alongside board roles at the Irish Stock Exchange and a number of venture capital and non-profit organisations.
-LinkedIn He is a lifelong tennis player and a firm believer in the sport's potential in Ireland.
+He has played tennis all his life and remains a passionate advocate for its growth in Ireland.

 Chair, Fundraising Sub-Committee

 Greg is a former CEO of Arena Events Group, one of the largest international events solutions companies, providing services for some of the world's most prestigious sporting and cultural occasions, including Wimbledon and Cheltenham.
-LinkedIn Now working as a business advisor across private equity and fund management, Greg brings significant commercial and sporting event expertise to the fundraising effort.
+Now working as a business advisor across private equity and fund management, Greg brings significant commercial and sporting event expertise to Tennis Ireland and leads our Fundraising Committee.
+He is a lifelong tennis player and a firm believer in the sport's potential in Ireland.

 Chair, Performance Tennis Sub-Committee